1971 USA Outdoor Track and Field Championships

-The Men's 1971 USA Outdoor Track and Field Championships took place between June 25-27 at Hayward Field on the campus of University of Oregon in Eugene, Oregon.
+The 1971 USA Outdoor Track and Field Championships took place between June 25–27 at Hayward Field on the campus of University of Oregon in Eugene, Oregon.
 The Women's Championships took place at Memorial Stadium on the campus of Bakersfield College in Bakersfield, California.
 The meet was organized by the Amateur Athletic Union.
 The women's pentathlon took place at Los Alamos, New Mexico on June 12.

 This is the meet where John Smith set the still standing world record in the 440 yard dash, an event now essentially discontinued on the international scene.